Urban Infrastructure Expert banner

 3. Dealing with public scrutiny and opposition.

-7. Travel to project sites is often necessary.
+6. Travel to project sites can be frequent.